mauroservienti/milestone.github.io/_posts/on-working-with-viewmodel-composition-based-system.md

 Sounds like exactly the opposite of a repository for each logical service.

-From the structure perspective, there might be a few other approaches that sit in the middle of what we described so far.
+From the structure perspective, a few other approaches might sit in the middle of what we described so far.
 I guess that they would also lead to a similar distribution of pros and cons.

 ## To conclude: Shall we blindly use ViewModel Composition?